Q. What is coaching?

 - create something or…

-- sharpen a specific skill or…
+- develop or sharpen a specific skill or…

-- develop an identifiable leadership skill
+- develop or improve an identifiable leadership skill

 Group coaching sessions can be conducted over the phone or via video conferencing.